 It adds beautifully to Alien, building upon the mythology and upping the stakes at every turn.
 The cast is uniformly memorable, each given unique traits and characterizations.
-The effects hold up incredibly well, and surefire direction from James Cameron is near flawless.
+The effects hold up incredibly well, and the surefire direction from James Cameron is nearly flawless.

 This juggernaut was, by all accounts, Cameron’s second feature film. and it would cement his name firmly into the history books as one of the most innovative, technically astute, audience-friendly auteurs of all time.